dnsmichi/dotfiles/README.md

 Download the font files for `https://github.com/romkatv/powerlevel10k#manual-font-installation` from [fonts/](fonts/) and double-click to open them all to follow "Install Font".

-Navigate to the iterm2 `Preferences > Profiles > Text > Font` and search for `https://github.com/romkatv/powerlevel10k#manual-font-installation` to select the font.
+Navigate to the iterm2 `Preferences > Profiles > Text > Font` and search for `Meslo` to select the font.
 Save and restart iTerm2.

 ### Git (XCode)